isislab-unisa/KGHeartbeat/README.md

         ...
         ...
         ...
+    | - test/                   Folder containing files and scripts relating to the test
+        |- analyses_test.py     Script to run the test
+        |- SPARQLES_APIS.py     Module used as interface to the SPARQLES API.
+        |- test_output.txt      File containing the result of the test performed.
-    | - WebApp/                 Directory that contains all the files needed to boot locally KGHeartBeat Web-App
+    | - WebApp/                 Directory that contains all the files needed to boot locally KGHeartBeat Web-App.
     | - analyses.py             Module that calculates all quality metrics.
     | - bloomfilter.py          Class used to istantiate the Bloom-Filter structure.
     | - Configuration.py        Module used to create the configration.json file if isn't available.